 Remind kids that if they see a snake — no matter if it’s venomous or not — they should back away and leave it alone.

-“If your dog is inclined to chase wild animals, get him or her into the house until the animal goes away,” Rozanski says.
+“If your dog is inclined to chase wild animals, get them into the house until the animal goes away,” Rozanski says.

 If your cat is allowed to go outside, do a quick surveillance of your yard beforehand to make sure the coast is clear.
 Unfortunately, a cat or a small dog can be a perfect-sized meal for some snakes.